MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 ##### Cluster access

 Each AKS cluster requires access to the container registry so that it can pull container image layers.
 There are multiple ways for establishing access to Azure Container Registry.
-This example scenario uses a managed identity for each cluster, which is then granted the `AcrPull` role on the container registry.
+In this architecture, a managed identity is created for each cluster, which is then granted the `AcrPull` role on the container registry.
 For more information and recommendations on using managed identities for Azure Container Registry access, see the [AKS baseline reference architecture](../aks/baseline-aks.yml#integrate-microsoft-entra-id-for-the-cluster).

 This configuration is defined in the cluster stamp Bicep file, so that each time a new stamp is deployed, the new AKS instance is granted access.
 Because the container registry is a shared resource, ensure that your deployments include the resource ID of the container registry as a parameter.